David wen avatar

 David Wen

 Entrepreneur, software developer, management consultant.
-He prefers appetizers to drinks.
+He made his own alarm system for his room.